AlbertoGirardi/ArGOS/doc/Execution_flow.md

 ## STAGE 2: boot2.asm

 * performs tests on a20 line
-* loads to ram stage 3 and kernel (currently 60 sectors, until 0x7800)
+* loads to ram stage 3 and kernel (currently 60 sectors, until 0x7800 of the binary disk image)
 * loads gdt
 * SWITCHES TO PROTECTED MODE
 * jumpes to 32 bit code 3 stage